Michael Puntervold

 Michael Puntervold (4 September 1879 – 4 August 1937) was a Norwegian lawyer and politician for the Labour and Social Democratic Labour parties.

 Personal life

 He was born in Grimstad as a son of Karl Gustav Puntervold (1828–1920) and Francisca Maria Falch, née Landmark (1845–).
 His father was a seamen's school manager in Grimstad until 1885, when he was appointed as head quartermaster officer of the Royal Norwegian Navy in Horten.
-His father's lineage hailed from the Egersund district, his mother was from Jølster where her father served as bailiff.
+His father's lineage hailed from Eigersund Municipality and his mother was from Jølster Municipality where her father served as bailiff.
 On his mother's side he was a first cousin of Ole and Hjørdis Landmark.

 In September 1908 in Kristiania he married merchant's daughter Anna Pedersen Øyjord from Øyjord.
 The couple had three daughters, born between 1909 and 1916.

 Career

 Puntervold finished middle school in Horten i 1895, and finished his secondary education at Kristiania Cathedral School in 1898.
 After doing military service, he returned to Horten where he taught at the middle school from 1899 to 1901.
 After spending the year 1902 in Alta, he moved to Narvik in 1903.
 He was the manager of the middle school here, co-founded and chaired the local chapter of the Labour Party and edited the party newspaper Fremover for a short time.
 From 1904 to 1910 he was a journalist in the Kristiania newspaper Social-Demokraten.
 Alongside his journalism he studied law at the Royal Frederick University.
 He was active in the Norwegian Students' Society and the Norwegian Student Choral Society, among others on three concert tours.

 After graduating with a cand.jur. degree in 1906 he worked as an attorney in Kristiania.
 He was a part-time law partner of Carl Bonnevie from 1907 to 1909, then independently from 1910 and in partnership with Brynjulf Wangen from 1912.
 From 1914 he was a barrister with access to working with Supreme Court cases.

 He became an important person in the labour movement in 1904 when publishing the pamphlet Antimilitarismen via Norges Socialdemokratiske Ungdomsforbund.
 It was the first "comprehensive theoretical reasoning" behind the Labour Party's military policy at the time: skepticism to the current military while wanting the working people to take up arms.
 In the early 1900s he published agitative pamphlets named Militarismen ("The Militarism") and Klassekampen ("The Class Struggle").
 He also agitated for a Norwegian republic; in 1905 he issued a draft for a new, republican Constitution of Norway together with Nikolaus Gjelsvik, Johan Scharffenberg and Solnørdal.
 In 1919 Puntervold published I Lenins land ("In Lenin's Country"), a travel account from the newly established Russian Soviet Federative Socialist Republic.
 He travelled together with Emil Stang, Jr. as a representative of the Norwegian Confederation of Trade Unions.